cquiogue/mixedMessages/README.md

 # Final Fantasy Character Battle Quote Generator

 Generates a random character, attack and win quote.
+Simple page using no frameworks and just vanilla HTML, CSS and JavaScript.
+Started as a plain Javascript project from Codecademy and I decided to make it a web page.

 ## Features: